Jonathan Koop, CFA

 Manager of Investment Management

 As a Sr. Portfolio Manager I work to ensure that each client's investment portfolio is properly aligned to help them achieve their unique financial goals.
 Through research and analysis on the Investment Committee, I identify new attractive investment opportunities and regularly monitor our current investments.
-As the Manager of Investment Management my role is to oversee the day-to-day operations of each members of the Investment Team to ensure that we are providing the best service to our clients as efficiently and effectively as possible.
+As Manager of Investment Management my role is to oversee the day-to-day operations of each of the members of the Investment Team to ensure that we are providing the best service to our clients as efficiently and effectively as possible.

 Personal Investment Experience

-- Approximately 10 years of experience in the financial services industry
+- Nearly 10 years of experience in the financial services industry

 - Cambridge Associates, LLC, Sr. Investment Associate